carrjsn/carrjsn/README.md

-## Welcome to my Github!
+## Welcome to my Github
-Greetings, Jason here.
+Greetings, Jason here!
 I'm a Full Stack Developer based in San Francisco, CA and I enjoy turning interesting problems into practical real life tools.
-I have passion for building anything related to music🎵   maps🗺   gaming🎮   puzzles🧩   and nature🏔 .
-Thank you kindly for visiting!
+I have a passion for building anything related to music🎵 maps🗺 gaming🎮 puzzles🧩and nature🏔 .
+Thank you kindly for visiting

 ### Tech I use
 <p>